karthikrk1/python_utils/README.md

 1. The Sieve of Eratosthenes:

 This utility function is used to build the Sieve of Eratosthenes and initialize a prime number array upto size 10^6.
 The sieve algorithm runs in time O(n^1/2).

+2. Base Conversion:

+This file contains a simple implementation of the base conversion system.
+There are two functions in this implemenation.

+`convertFromBaseTen`
+`convertToBaseTen`

+Note: Both these functions deal with integer as a String representation and hence I have type casted it inside the code.
+This was made with the assumption that Strings are efficient in storing huge numbers and thus avoid Arithmetic Errors in the code.